opentracing/specification/specification.md

 This is the "formal" OpenTracing semantic specification.
 Since OpenTracing must work across many languages, this document takes care to avoid language-specific concepts.
 That said, there is an understanding throughout that all languages have some concept of an "interface" which encapsulates a set of related capabilities.

+### Versioning policy

+The OpenTracing specification uses a `Major.Minor` version number but has no `.Patch` component.
+The major version increments when backwards-incompatible changes are made to the specification.
+The minor version increments for non-breaking changes like the introduction of new standard tags, log fields, or SpanContext reference types.
+(You can read more about the motivation for this versioning scheme at Issue [specification#2](https://github.com/opentracing/specification/issues/2#issuecomment-261740811))

 ## The OpenTracing Data Model

 **Traces** in OpenTracing are defined implicitly by their **Spans**.
 In